asdf-community/asdf-direnv/README.md

 If you ever need to regenerate a cached environment file, just `touch .envrc`.

-Also, the `asdf direnv envrc` command will print the path to the cached environment file used for your project.
+Also, the `asdf cmd direnv envrc` command will print the path to the cached environment file used for your project.

 Now when you leave your project directory and come back to it, direnv will